njord-rs/njord/.github/ISSUE_TEMPLATE/design_considerations.md

 * If the behavior is strange, surprising, and undocumented, it could be a good idea to file a "Bug report" instead.
 * Is this still relevant with the latest version of the library?
 We could have changed this already.
 * Maybe there are good reasons for the existing behavior.
 Please try searching for existing discussions of the problem.
 * Are you using the right abstraction?
-Consider asking on [Discussions](https://github.com/mjovanc/imperator/discussions).
-Maybe your need is better solved by some other abstraction entirely.

 -->